maximbetin/instagram-helper/README.md

 - Open Instagram directly for immediate access
 - Use your existing Windows Brave profile (keeps you logged in)
 - Connect to the browser via `localhost:9222`
-- Extract complete post captions using advanced XPath selectors
+- Extract complete post captions using XPath selectors
 - Clean up browser processes gracefully when finished

 ### How It Works